ZYinMD/marvelsnap-on-screen/maintain.md

 1. run `deno task step5`, this will tell me which cards do I need to manually put into "map.ts", which is the main source of truth of the app.

-1. right click "facts/wiki-pages" > Find in folder, search the new cards to see which show did they appear in.
+1. right click "facts/wiki-pages" > Find in folder, search the new cards to see which show they appeared in.
 Also google it to see where it appeared.

    Some useful sites: if they're in MCU, search in the [fandom site](https://marvelcinematicuniverse.fandom.com), also check the [A-L](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_A%E2%80%93L) and [M-Z](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_M%E2%80%93Z) pages.

    If card is found in the .txt files, visit the wiki page in browser and Ctrl-F there, make sure it really appeared.
 Watch out for cross-overs - a cross-over episode is not an episode belonging to the main article, it's when characters of the main article went over to other shows.

-   Sometimes I remembered to put the link to the original wikipedia page on the first line of each txt file, which is handy, but sometimes I didn't, so need to google and find it, or open the excel file to find the link there.

-## If there's a new patch / balance change but no new cards:

-Doing step 1 and 2 above is enough.
-But it rare happens because new cards are added once per week, while balance changes happen less often.
+This often happened in old animated series.

 ## What to do when a new movie / tv series is released:

-Movies are based on [this](https://www.wikiwand.com/en/List_of_films_based_on_Marvel_Comics_publications#Feature_films) wikipedia page, from section `Live-action films > Feature films`, and also section `Animated films > Theatrically released films` (mainly the spider-verse ones).
+Movies are based on [this](https://en.wikipedia.org/wiki/List_of_films_based_on_Marvel_Comics_publications) wikipedia page, from section `Live-action films > Feature films`, and also section `Animated films > Theatrically released films` (mainly the spider-verse ones).

-TV series are based on [this](https://en.wikipedia.org/wiki/List_of_television_series_based_on_Marvel_Comics_publications#Animated) wikipedia page, from section `Live-action` and `Animated`.
+TV series are based on [this](https://en.wikipedia.org/wiki/List_of_television_series_based_on_Marvel_Comics_publications) wikipedia page, from section `Live-action` and `Animated`.

 New releases will appear at the bottom of said sections.
 When it happens: